-Got a stubborn pet odors covering a large area?
+Got a stubborn pet odor covering a large area?
 You may have to spend several hundred dollars to hire a service that specializes in hard-to-clean stains.

 #3 Wash Your Drapes and Upholstery

-Pet odors seep into fabrics.
-Launder, steam clean, or dry clean all your fabric window coverings.
+Pet odors seep into fabrics, so you'll need to launder, steam clean, or dry clean all your fabric window coverings.
 Steam clean upholstered furniture.

 #4 Clean Your Carpets

-Shampoo your carpets and rugs, or have professionals do the job for $25 to $50 per room, depending on their size and the level of filth embedded in them.
-The cleaner will try to sell you deodorizing treatments.
-You'll know if you need to spend the extra money on those after the carpet dries and you have a friend perform a sniff test.
+Shampoo your carpets and rugs, or have professionals do the job for $25 to $50 per room, depending on the room size and level of embedded dirt.
+If the cleaner tries to sell you deodorizing treatments, have a friend perform a sniff test after the carpet dries.
+That way you'll know if you need to spend the extra money.

-If deodorizing doesn't remove the pet odor from your home, the carpets and padding will have to go.
+If deodorizing doesn't remove the pet odor, the carpets and padding will have to go.
 Once you tear them out, scrub the subfloor with vinegar or an odor-removing product, and install new padding and carpeting.
-Unless the smell is in the subfloor, in which case that goes next.
+That is, unless the smell is in the subfloor, in which case that goes next.

 #5 Paint, Replace, or Seal Walls